 You’ve decided it’s time to invest in an asset tracking software solution to help manage your portable assets.
-Whether your company is smaller and seeking to replace a manual, paper-based system or larger and finding your existing software no longer supports your business, you have similar concerns in selecting your new solution.
+Whether your company is smaller and seeking to replace a manual, paper-based asset tracking system, or is larger and is finding that your existing software no longer supports your business, you have similar concerns in selecting your new solution.

 Making the right choice doesn’t have to be hard.
 The questions below will help you identify and evaluate the critical features that will provide the best return on investment now and in the future.

 Is the software easy to use?